PierBover/AlfredWorkflowGoogleApps/README.md

 * `new slide` to create a new Google Slide

-In the future I plan to integrate more options.
 Raise an issue if you have an idea for a feature request!